Here are some basic tips on how to extend the engine life of your motorhome, tow vehicle or personal car.

 If you are using a non-synthetic petroleum based oil then do follow the vehicle manufacturer's specs for oil changes.
 But if you are like me; you may be running a synthetic motor oil in your motorhome's engine.
 I use and recommend Royal Purple HPS (High Performance Street Motor Oil).

 Why a synthetic oil as opposed to a petroleum based oil?
 Because in my opinion synthetic oils do a better job of properly lubricating gas and diesel engines and they do not break down and oxidize as quickly as a petroleum based oil lubricant does.
 This is why petroleum based oil lubricant manufacturer's recommend changing the engine oil every 3,000 miles.
-On the other hand if you are using Royal Purple HPS Synthetic Oil and a Royal Purple Extended Life Oil Filter, that oil change interval moves up to every 12,000 miles.
+On the other hand if you are using Royal Purple HPS Synthetic Oil (Pictured Above) and a Royal Purple Extended Life Oil Filter, that oil change interval moves up to every 12,000 miles.

 Take a look at the video below to get even more information on why I highly recommend Royal Purple HPS Synthetic Oil in your motorhome or other vehicles.